 Lothian Day Service has established an excellent relationship with Queen Margaret University in Edinburgh, offering student placements in the service.
 This allows students to develop practical experience whilst offering autistic individuals the chance to express themselves through art, music and drama therapy groups.

 Our day service is delivered by a dedicated team of practitioners who receive regular autism-specific training.
 All of our day and vocational services are reviewed by the Care Inspectorate and full details of recent inspections can be found on their website: www.careinspectorate.com

-Konor is a young man with autism who accesses our Lothian Day Service.
+Konor is a young autistic man who accesses our Lothian Day Service.
 He had a very smooth transition from school into the service.
 Consultations with Konor’s parents, social work and his school were central to the success of the move.
 A person-centred approach looking at Konor’s school and home life was used to develop a programme to support Konor recognising his need for routines while giving opportunities for choice.
 In Lothian Day Service there is a wider choice of activities to take part in compared with life at school.
 Gradually, Konor has been introduced to new activities including a walk in the local community.
 In his last year of school, going for walks was something that Konor struggled with due to issues around wearing shoes.

 With carefully planned support, Konor is now able to walk with staff in the local area with his shoes on.
 Transition can be challenging, as the strategies learnt in the school environment are sometimes difficult to apply to an adult environment.
 However, Konor has coped very well in adapting to his new environment thanks to the detailed support plan developed by staff in collaboration with his parents and multi-disciplinary team.

 You can find out more on How to Access this service or contact us by filling out the form below.